ff6f8d68/IPNMT-2/README.md

 i got the idea from here: https://youtu.be/Xv6U2I7Fj_o?t=780

-IPNMT2.1_windows.bat currently doesnt work to use this on windows download IPNMT2.1_linux.sh and run it with git
+the windows version currently doesnt work to use this on windows download the linux version and run it with git

 ## Overview